Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers

-Furthermore, the diagram is compatible with Lusztig induction between $\Phi_e$- and $\Phi_m$-split Levis in a precise sense, given by \Cref{thm:bmm}(2d). \end{mainthm}
+Furthermore, the diagram is compatible with Lusztig induction between $\Phi_e$- and $\Phi_m$-split Levis, in a precise sense corresponding to \Cref{thm:bmm}(2a). \end{mainthm}

-Chuang--Miyachi conjectured that Uglov's bijections could be categorified by Koszul dualities between blocks of highest-weight covers for Ariki--Koike algebras, \emph{i.e.}, blocks of categories O for cyclotomic rational DAHAs \cite{cm_12}.
-This categorification of level-rank duality was proved by Shan--Varagnolo--Vasserot in \cite{svv}, through equivalences between such categories O and truncations of the parabolic categories O of the affine Lie algebras $\widehat{\fr{sl}}_e$.
-The latter equivalences were proved by Losev \cite{losev} Rouquier--Shan--Varagnolo--Vasserot \cite{rsvv}, and Webster \cite{webster} independently.
+Chuang--Miyachi conjectured that Uglov's bijections could be categorified by Koszul-type equivalences\footnote{More precisely, compositions of commuting Koszul and Ringel equivalences: See~\cite[\S{3.5}]{svv}. } between blocks of highest-weight covers for Ariki--Koike algebras, \emph{i.e.}, blocks of categories O for cyclotomic rational DAHAs~\cite{cm_12}.
+This categorical level-rank duality was proved by Rouquier--Shan--Varagnolo--Vasserot in~\cite{rsvv, svv}, relying on equivalences between such categories O and truncations of the parabolic categories O of the affine Lie algebras $\widehat{\fr{sl}}_e$.
+The latter equivalences were proved by Losev~\cite{losev} and Rouquier--Shan--Varagnolo--Vasserot~\cite{rsvv} independently.
 Using these results, we deduce: